 5. You Never Miss Your Water Until Your Well Runs Dry

-A well is usually abundant with water, and as such you may take that water for granted.
+A well is usually abundant with water, and as such, you may take that water for granted.
 But when a spell of hot weather causes the water to suddenly dry up, you will miss it terribly as you become increasingly thirsty.
 This saying can be applied to many situations.
-The obvious one is to take a loved one for granted, only to lose them to life or love and then realise just how wonderful they were.
-And so the saying goes, “you never miss your water until your well runs dry”.
+The obvious one is taking a loved one for granted, only to lose them in life or love and then realize just how wonderful they were.
+And so the saying goes, “You never miss your water until your well runs dry.”

 If the pot is black and so is the kettle, the pot calling the kettle “black” as an insult is just plain silly.
-This saying, therefore, refers to a person making a criticism of another that could equally apply to himself.
-The first person to record this phrase was William Penn, the founder of Pennsylvania, in his Some Fruits of Solitude, 1693: "For a Covetous Man to inveigh against Prodigality... is for the Pot to call the Kettle black”.
-However, Shakespeare had previously expressed a similar version in a line in Troilus and Cressida, 1606: "The raven chides blackness”.
-When an English person hears another criticizing someone for something they themselves are guilty of, they might well say, “that’s the pot calling the kettle black, isn’t it?”
-They may also say, “that’s rich coming from you!”
+This saying, therefore, refers to a person making a criticism of another that could equally apply to himself or herself.
+The first person to record this phrase was William Penn, the founder of Pennsylvania, in his Some Fruits of Solitude, 1693: “For a Covetous Man to inveigh against Prodigality... is for the Pot to call the Kettle black.”
+However, Shakespeare had previously expressed a similar idea in a line in Troilus and Cressida, 1606: “The raven chides blackness.”
+When an English person hears someone criticizing another person for something they themselves are guilty of, they might well say, “That’s the pot calling the kettle black, isn’t it?”
+They may also say, “That’s rich coming from you!”

 8. Every Dog Has Its Day

-This is the second dog phrase to make our list, and it’s quite apt considering that the English are well-known dog lovers.
-This classic saying means that everyone will have their chance to shine; a chance in the spotlight, or fifteen minutes of fame as Andy Warhole once said.
-If your son is disappointed at not making the football team you might choose to say, don’t worry son, every dog has its day”, meaning that he will eventually get his chance.
+This is the second dog phrase to make our list, and it’s quite apt considering that the English are known for loving dogs.
+This classic saying means that everyone will have their chance to shine, a chance in the spotlight, or fifteen minutes of fame, as Andy Warhol once said.
+If your son is disappointed at not making the football team, you might choose to say, “Don’t worry, son.
+Every dog has its day,” meaning that he will eventually get his chance.